tensorflow/tensorflow/.github/ISSUE_TEMPLATE/20-documentation-issue.md

 ---
 name: Documentation Issue
-about: Use this template for documentation related
+about: Use this template for documentation related issues
 labels: 'type:docs'

 ---